101companies/101docs/101meta/README.md

 [101companies:Explorer](http://101companies.org/resources?format=html&wikititle=@project) provides support for authoring rules in an interactive manner so that the notation does not need to be manipulated directly.

+The 101worker has a specific python library that handles the language.
+It will be called during the execution of the worker by multiple modules.
+You can fine the libarary in the 101worker repo(https://github.com/101companies/101worker/tree/master/libraries/meta101)

 ## Constraints